Transcripts and Test Scores

 If your official or unofficial transcript is not in English, you must obtain a notarized English translation from a certified professional and submit it with the original transcript or copy.
 If your university retains the only official copy of your transcript, we will accept a duplicate copy certified by an officer of the university.

-We review your overall highest test score; most of our candidates take the test more than once to obtain a higher score.
-We value this commitment.
+- We review your overall highest test score.
+Some candidates take the test more than once to obtain a higher score.

 TOEFL, IELTS or PTE Scores for International Students